Secure Development for Agile Workflow

 It starts with security requirements as part of the outline of the client’s needs.
 A risk assessment and threat model are then completed, followed by secure coding, automated testing, and manual code review.
 Penetration testing is performed before the thread model is repeated.
 When all vulnerabilities are addressed, the application can be uploaded to production by a separate team, and ongoing monitoring can begin.

-Benefits and ROI: Is SDL worth it?
+Benefits and ROI: Is Sdl Worth It?

 Yes, SDL increases overall ROI.
 Initially, incorporating SDL seems disruptive and more costly than your existing development process on the surface, but it prevents the occurrence of security-related bugs and change requests in the later stages, which is far more complicated and expensive.
 Implementing security in the requirements and design stages identifies security issues and bugs and allows the team to address them while progressing in the development process.
 It’s a far more efficient process and saves money overall.